🔄

 3. Poor breast pump positioning

-Whether you use a Youha pump or another wireless pump, position is crucial.
+Whether you use a Youha pump or another wireless pump device, the position is crucial.

 When the nipple is not properly centered: